 It seems all of north Bayside was here, but I had good service, and well-made seafood enchiladas, with okra soup, a generous side salad and fresh sourdough bread.
-I hadn’t had sourdough west of the Pecos, until then.
+I hadn’t had sourdough east of the Pecos, until then.
 It was just marvelous.

 I know, I missed the statue of dear Selena.
 I loved that girl, and will be here again.